 The EKG test is an invaluable diagnostic tool for determining the status of the heart and can reveal many things about a person’s overall cardiac health.
 For starters, the EKG can detect abnormal heart rhythms.
 Abnormal or irregular heart rhythms can lead to many cardiac issues, including heart attacks and strokes.
 Many such issues can be treated with medications while more serious issues may require surgery.

 Measurements of EKG activity can also reveal a condition known as cardiomegaly, an abnormally enlarged heart.
 Discovering this on an EKG can alert the physician to look further to detect a potentially serious underlying condition.
 Abnormal high blood pressure or some level of heart failure can lead to enlarging of the heart.
 Thirdly, an EKG can show if the heart is getting enough oxygen to function properly.
 Without sufficient oxygen, the heart will become damaged, resulting in heart failure, perhaps death.
-Blockages in coronary arteries can cause a reduced flow of oxygen to the heart and can be corrected with procedures or surgery.
+Blockages in coronary arteries can cause a reduced flow of oxygen to the heart and procedures or surgery can correct that.

 Visit UrgentMED For a Heart Check-Up